remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 This is a modified version of the Cordova WkWebView Engine plugin that includes a custom URL scheme, alpha-local:// for access to local asset files stored in the device local file system.
 Assumes the requested file name uses the file:// protocol.

+This plugin can also display the contents of a file in a native modal file viewer that supports pdf, doc, xls, ppt and zip files.

-To access jpg image files add the prefix:   alpha-local://jpg-image?url= to the local jpg file name.
+To access jpg image files add the prefix:   alpha-local://jpg?url= to the local jpg file name.

-To access png image files add the prefix:   alpha-local://png-image?url= to the local png file name.
+To access png image files add the prefix:   alpha-local://png?url= to the local png file name.

 To access audio files add the prefix:   alpha-local://audio?url= to the local audio file name.